vertexE/chat-context-ui.nvim/README.md

 - management of contexts (markdown files, selections, urls, filetree, saved code blocks, etc)

 > [!caution]
-> plugin still in a "draft" state.
+> plugin still in a "draft" state, expect some bugs!
+Please report if you find any.

-> [!caution]
-> currently explain and review do not work until this merges https://github.com/CopilotC-Nvim/CopilotChat.nvim/pull/704

 ## Install